View files using the Search view

 Navigate to the 'Search' view by clicking on the 'Search' button in the left navigation panel.
 You will see the following screen:

-Click on the bold 'see all documents' link at the end of the message.
+Show all my documents button.
 This will display all the files in your case in the 'Search' view.

 Interacting with the search results